 You can use a standard TV antenna mount on double-story houses for ease of installation or you can make your own mast.
 I went with a DIY custom 3/4 water pipe mast due to having some spare galvanized pipe sitting around.
 Plus I like to save money where I can.

 Take a minute to think about where you will be placing your Helium hotspot.
-Is it inside the house, in the attic, or external in an enclosure?
+Is it inside the house, in the attic, or externally in an enclosure?